ffishstix/workcloneCS/README.md

 - back, pretty easily explained = you click on a catagory you click back and it goes back wow who would have thought!!!
 ---
 ## todo
--  bit far out:
-  - [ ] add the ordering system
-  - [ ] including the databases to go along with it
-  - [ ] add a quick website to view the ordering system

 - a lot more realistic:
     - [ ] items displayed properly
     - [ ] reformat how items are stored in variables when clicked on (food items)